State Champs: Kings of the New Age (2021–2024)

 In June 2021, the band announced that they’d be headlining the Pure Noise Records Tour, with support from Four Year Strong, Real Friends, Just Friends, and Bearings.

 On August 25, 2021, the band released the single, "Just Sound", followed by "Outta My Head" on September 8 and a cover of Fall Out Boy's "Chicago is So Two Years Ago" on September 21.
 On February 23, 2022, following the release of their third single, "Everybody But You", the band announced that their new album, Kings of the New Age, would be released on May 13 via Pure Noise Records.
 On April 13, 2022, the band released the fourth single, "Eventually."
 Months later, they announced they would be going on a nationwide tour with Blackbear.

 In late 2022, the band embarked on a national headline tour featuring Hunny and Between You & Me, as well as Young Culture, Games We Play, and Save Face on select dates.
 They would go on to support Boys Like Girls the following year.

 Self-titled fifth studio album (2024-present)

 In March 2024, State Champs began posting photos and videos from ongoing studio sessions to social media.
 They also confirmed that a fifth studio album was in the works.
-On August 20, the band released the first two singles, Silver Cloud and Too Late to Say, for their upcoming self-titled album.
-On September 19 they released their next single entitled Light Blue.
-Their album “State Champs” was released on November 8 via Pure Noise Records.
+On August 20, the band released the first two singles, "Silver Cloud" and "Too Late to Say", for their upcoming self-titled album.
+On September 19 they released their next single entitled "Light Blue".
+Their album State Champs was released on November 8 via Pure Noise Records.

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.